thebaldgeek/thebaldgeek.github.io/radiosonde.md

 You can go with 2 or more SDR's.
 As many as you have signal strength to drive through the 3db to 6db of loss that the splitter introduces
-A critical aspect of running more than one SDR is to set the serial numbers.
+A critical aspect of running more than one SDR is to set each SDRs serial number.
 Here is how to do that.....

 First, stop auto_rx from running. (how you do this will depend on how you installed it and are running it).
 Unplug all your SDRs but one.